 The Bank enters into interest rate swaps with loan customers.
 The specific terms of the interest rate swap agreements are tied to the terms of the underlying loan agreements.
 To avoid increasing internal interest rate risk as a result of these business activities, the Bank enters into offsetting swap agreements with a subsidiary of Rabobank.
-The notional amount of interest rate swaps with loan customers and offsetting swap agreements as of December 31, 2023 and 2022 were \$863,476,235 and \$1,044,663,748, respectively.
-The net income on customer swaps for the years ended December 31, 2023 and 2022 were \$47,848 and \$58,339, respectively, which are reported in Noninterest Income on the Consolidated Statements of Income.
-The Bank's customer related interest rate swaps do not qualify for hedge accounting treatment.
+The notional amount of interest rate swaps with loan customers and offsetting swap agreements as of December 31, 2024 and 2023 were \$759,391,477 and \$863,476,235, respectively.
+The net income on customer swaps for the years ended December 31, 2024 and 2023 were \$69,831 and \$47,848, respectively, which are reported in Noninterest Income on the Consolidated Statements of Income.
+The Bank's customer related interest rate swaps provide an economic hedge but do not qualify for hedge accounting treatment.
 Fair value of interest rate swap contracts are reported within Interest Receivable and Other Assets and Interest Payable and Other Liabilities on the balance sheet.
-As of December 31, 2023 and 2022, fair value of interest rate swap contracts within Interest Receivable and Other Assets were \$18,081,488 and \$28,063,812 and Interest Payable and Other Liabilities were \$15,234,752 and \$23,984,144, respectively.
-Rabobank deposited \$18,430,000 in cash collateral with the Bank to secure underlying derivative contracts as of December 31, 2023.
+As of December 31, 2024 and 2023, fair value of interest rate swap contracts were \$12,835,407 and \$18,081,488 and Interest Payable and Other Liabilities were \$11,056,239 and \$15,234,752, respectively.
+Rabobank deposited \$12,780,000 in cash collateral with the Bank to secure underlying derivative contracts as of December 31, 2024.

 As a part of its mortgage origination process, the Bank enters into contracts that qualify as derivatives, including forward sale commitments and interest rate lock commitments.
-The notional amount of mortgage commitments and fair value included in the Consolidated Balance Sheets at December 31, 2023 and 2022 can be seen in the following table:
+It is the Bank's practice to enter into forward commitments for the future delivery of residential mortgage loans when interest rate lock commitments are entered into in order to economically hedge the effect of changes in the interest rates resulting from its commitments to fund the loans.
+These mortgage banking derivatives are not designated in hedge relationships.
+The notional amount of mortgage commitments and fair value included in the Consolidated Balance Sheets at December 31, 2024 and 2023 can be seen in the following table:

-Year ended December 31, 2023 No tational Amount Fair Value Included in Interest Receivable and Other assets: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - \$ \$ - Included in Interest Payable and Other liabilities: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - 447,700 \$ \$ - 8,230 Year ended December 31, 2022 No tational Amount Fair Value Included in Interest Receivable and Other assets: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - \$ \$ - Included in Interest Payable and Other liabilities: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - \$ \$ -
+Year ended December 31, 2024 Notional Amount Fair Value Included in Interest Receivable and Other assets: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - \$ \$ - Included in Interest Payable and Other liabilities: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ 430,000 430,000 \$ \$ 7,410 Year ended December 31, 2023 Notional Amount Fair Value Included in Interest Receivable and Other assets: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - \$ \$ - Included in Interest Payable and Other liabilities: Interest Rate Lock Commitments Forward Sale Commitments \$ \$ - 447,700 \$ \$ - 8,230